 TV: MSG, FS-A

-Season series: Drama unfolded the last time the New York Rangers and Phoenix Coyotes opposed one another on Jan.
-10, 2012 at Madison Square Garden, when Derek Stepan ended a thriller in the sixth round of a shootout to give New York a 2-1 victory.
+Season series: Drama unfolded the last time the New York Rangers and Phoenix Coyotes opposed each other on Jan.
+10, 2012 at Madison Square Garden; Derek Stepan ended a thriller in the sixth round of a shootout to give New York a 2-1 victory.
 Marian Gaborik had a chance to win it for the Rangers in overtime on a penalty shot, but was denied when Coyotes goalie Mike Smith made a sprawling save.

-Big story: The Alain Vigneault era begins for New York as the erstwhile Vancouver Canucks coach makes his regular-season debut for a Rangers team expected to compete for the Stanley Cup.
-Vigneault, who guided the Canucks to Game 7 of the Stanley Cup Final in 2010-11, takes over for John Tortorella -- Vigneault's replacement in Vancouver.
-He is charged with, among other things, fixing a power play that ranked 23rd in both 2011-12 and 2012-13.
+Big story: The Alain Vigneault era begins for New York as the former Vancouver Canucks coach makes his regular-season debut with a Rangers team expected by many to compete for the Stanley Cup.
+Vigneault, who guided the Canucks to Game 7 of the Stanley Cup Final in 2011, takes over for John Tortorella -- Vigneault's replacement in Vancouver.
+He is charged with, among other things, fixing a power play that ranked 23rd in 2011-12 and 2012-13.

-A center for the majority of his career, Richards has practiced at left wing since Stepan returned last Thursday.
+A center for the majority of his career, Richards has practiced at left wing since Stepan was signed last Thursday.

 "We've still got two guys out, and you've got three centers (Richards, Stepan and Derick Brassard) that want to play in offensive situations," Richards said.
 "I'm playing with Rick and Step, so hopefully we can get something going.
 If it works, that means we're staying, and if we're staying, that means it's working."

 Coyotes: Like the Rangers, the Coyotes have struggled with the man advantage, finishing 25th in the League last season and 29th in 2011-12.
 However, the unit showed encouraging signs in the preseason with a 9-for-29 clip and at least one power-play goal in all but one of the team's seven games.